Krla20/javascript-challenge/README.md

 * You can filter all values at once:
 <p align="center"><img width="800" height= "400" src="Images/data2handleall.PNG"></p>

-* You can file only by 1 value:
+* You can filter only by 1 value:
 <p align="center"><img width="700" height= "400" src="Images/datafound2.PNG"></p>